pbv-public/jest-unit-test/README.md

 # Unit Testing Utils <!-- omit in toc -->
-Todea unit test utils provides a thin wrapper around Jest and Supertest to help improve organization of test cases, and display only relavant debug information to speed up development.
+Todea unit test utils provides a thin wrapper around Jest and Supertest to help improve organization of test cases, and display only relevant debug information to speed up development.

 ## Topics <!-- omit in toc -->